hucancode/hucancode/src/posts/draw-taiji-with-glsl.md

 <img class="w-full md:w-1/3 mx-auto" alt="circle sharp" src="/blog/post/draw-taiji-with-glsl/circle-at-0-sharp.png" />

-You will notice that the edge of our cicle is aliased (aka. not smooth), there is a function for that, it's `smoothstep`.
+You will notice that the edge of our circle is aliased (aka. not smooth), there is a function for that, it's `smoothstep`.
 Simply replace `step` with `smoothstep` and give it 2 thresholds instead of 1

 ```glsl